Skip to content

 Women-Friendly Community

-Finding trails where you will feel supported and accepted is beneficial when hiking as a solo women traveler.
+Finding trails where you will feel supported and accepted is beneficial when hiking as a solo woman traveler.
 In certain areas, solo women hikers can feel more comfortable due to their welcoming community-focused environments.
-For extra peace of mind, look into blogs, forums, and hiking groups, that support female hikers who are going it alone.
+For extra peace of mind, look into blogs, forums, and hiking groups that support female hikers who are going it alone.

 Best Long-Distance Hikes For Solo Women Travelers by Region